-Accidental exposure to BUTRANS, especially in children, can result in a fatal overdose of buprenorphine [see WARNINGS AND PRECAUTIONS].
+Accidental exposure to even one dose of BUTRANS, especially in children, can result in a fatal overdose of buprenorphine [see WARNINGS AND PRECAUTIONS].

 The molecular weight of buprenorphine is 467.6; the empirical formula is C29H41NO4.
 Buprenorphine occurs as a white or almost white powder and is very slightly soluble in water, freely soluble in acetone, soluble in methanol and ether, and slightly soluble in cyclohexane.
 The pKa is 8.5 and the melting point is about 217°C.

-Three different strengths of BUTRANS are available: 5, 10, and 20 mcg/hour (Table 5).
-The proportion of buprenorphine mixed in the adhesive matrix is the same in each of the 3 strengths.
+Five different strengths of BUTRANS are available: 5, 7.5, 10, 15, and 20 mcg/hour (Table 6).
+The proportion of buprenorphine mixed in the adhesive matrix is the same in each of the five strengths.
 The amount of buprenorphine released from each system per hour is proportional to the active surface area of the system.
 The skin is the limiting barrier to diffusion from the system into the bloodstream.

 BUTRANS is a rectangular or square, beige-colored system consisting of a protective liner and functional layers.
 Proceeding from the outer surface toward the surface adhering to the skin, the layers are (1) a beige-colored web backing layer; (2) an adhesive rim without buprenorphine; (3) a separating layer over the buprenorphine-containing adhesive matrix; (4) the buprenorphinecontaining adhesive matrix; and (5) a peel-off release liner.
 Before use, the release liner covering the adhesive layer is removed and discarded.